MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPost.md

 # Invoke-MgBetaReplyGroupThreadPost

 ## SYNOPSIS
-Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-The table in the Permissions section lists the resources that support open extensions.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThreadPost](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPost?view=graph-powershell-1.0)
+Reply to a post and add a new post to the specified thread in a group conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.
+This API is available in the following national cloud deployments.

 ## SYNTAX